dsmarcot2018/Bendel-Bot/README.md

 - Bendel-Bot will share a random meme on command from their personal stash

 **User Currency Balance**
-- Each member of the server will be able to earn Bendel-Bucks(BBs) and have access to their Bendal-Ballance where they can view how many BBs they have.
+- Each member of the server will be able to earn Bendel-Bucks(BBs) and have access to their Bendal-Balance where they can view how many BBs they have.
 - Members will be able to spend Bendel-Bucks on a number of different activities

 **Slot Machine**